Plant Soil Conditioner Trial 9

 Cost: Nothing

-We were supplied with a bucket of spent coffee grounds by our friends at Zouz Café.
 Coffee grounds are high in nitrogen.
-We commonly see recommendations on social media that it be added to veggie patches and gardens to improve soil health.
+I commonly see recommendations on social media that it be added to vegetable patches and gardens to improve soil health.
 This also offers an opportunity to divert waste from landfill.
 However, for some time now I’ve had a sneaking suspicion that coffee grounds actually have a negative impact on growth.
 The coffee grounds were mixed with potting mix at two different rates

 10% Mix = 1 part Coffee Grounds 9 Parts Potting Mix